-4. If you have long Hair – tie it in a Ponytail: This helps with Wasps not becoming entangled in Your Hari.
+4. If you have long Hair – tie it in a Ponytail: This helps Wasps not become entangled in Your Hari.

-5. Take no Sodas on Trek stick to Bottled Water: It is Best not to bring any sugary things on the Gorilla Trek
+5. Take no Sodas on the Trek and stick to Bottled Water: It is Best not to bring any sugary things on the Gorilla Trek

-6. Wear the Right Clothing for your Gorilla Trek: Long Trousers, long-sleeved shirt, hat, boots, thick hiking socks, tuck trousers into socks, tough gardening gloves, Hat, and incredibly tight fitting caps are good.
+6. Wear the Right Clothing for your Gorilla Trek: Long Trousers, a long-sleeved shirt, a Hat, boots, thick hiking socks, tuck trousers into socks, tough gardening gloves, a Hat, and incredibly tight-fitting caps are suitable.
 Have a light rain jacket with you.
-This can be used to cover your face and head should there be a wasp attack.
+This can cover your face and head should there be a wasp attack.
 When disturbed, wasps direct their attack against dark-colored objects and stick with a neutral color like khaki.

 7. Take a Shower the morning of Trek: Wasps become agitated by the pungent odor of sweat.
 To keep under their scent radar, freshen up—preferably with unscented soap and water before your Gorilla Trek.

-8. On the Gorilla Trek: Stay ware-Try to stay away from Wasp nests and hives—they will defend their territory.
+8. On the Gorilla Trek: Stay weary- stay away from Wasp nests and hives—they will defend their territory.
 If you see a lot of wasps, point it out to the Ranger leading the Trekking Party.

-10. Look-Out for Wasps on the Trek: Keep a look out for the flight paths of wasps approaching their nests.
+10. Look-Out for Wasps on the Trek: Look out for the flight paths of wasps approaching their nests.
 If possible, detour around them, but one or two people moving relatively quickly can usually pass close to a nest entrance without harm.

 11: Stay away from Wasp Nests: We recommend that you stay well away from wasp nests’ Wasps and pheromones act as an alarm.
 They are secreted by some of the group when they think they are in danger, like if the nest is disturbed or one of them is killed.
 The rest of the wasps react to the pheromones by swarming out of the nest and attacking the intruder.